AM2XD/EUI_trainging/README.md

 Operator precedence handles the order of operations.
 Follows the pattern of operator, operand, operator, operand, etc.
 License
-This project is open source and available under the MIT License.
+This project is open source and available under the EUI License.

 Copy